maksrane100/golang_gorm_rest_api/README.md

 ////////////////////// SAMPLE API TO CREATE AND FIND ORDERS /////////////////////////
 ////// IT ALSO DEMONSTRATES HOW TO USE NESTED STRUCTURES INSIDE GO STRUCTURE ////////
 /////////////////////////////////////////////////////////////////////////////////////

+Disclaimer:
+Data shown in the REST requests and responses are not real data and should not be used.